MehdiJmlkh/Machine-Learning-Course-Homeworks-S2024/README.md

 * Q5: Decision tree and information gain

 ### Programming Section
-* Q3: classifying the Credit Scoring Sample dataset using a Random Forest classifier and a Bagging classifier.
+* Q3: classifying the Credit Scoring Sample dataset using a Random Forest and Bagging classifiers.
 Additionally, utilizing Bootstrap sampling to estimate the mean of customers' age
-* Q4: Implementing AdaBoost classifier from scratch, and use it to classify iris dataset
+* Q4: Implementing AdaBoost classifier from scratch, and using it to classify the iris dataset
 * Q6: Implementing Decision Tree from scratch using ID3 algorithm, and use it to classify prison dataset

 ## HW4 - Kernel Methods & Neural Network

 ### Theoretical Section
-* Q1: Multi Layer Perceptron (MLP) and activation function
+* Q1: Multi-Layer Perceptron (MLP) and activation function
 * Q2: Forward and backward propagation in neural networks
-* Q5: Kernel methods and mean of data in transfered space
+* Q5: Kernel methods and meaning of data in transferred space

 ### Programming Section
-* Q3: Comparing MLP and CNN with respect to translational invariance feature
+* Q3: Comparing MLP and CNN concerning translational invariance feature
 * Q4:
     - Classifying a 4-sample dataset in a 2D space with hard SVM
     - Finding a mapping to transfer a dataset to a new space where it Is linearly separable
 * Q6: Classifying MNIST dataset with kernel SVM.
-Linear, RBF, and polynomial kernels will be tested.
+Linear, RBF and polynomial kernels will be tested.

 ## HW5 - Clustering & Expectation-Maximization